 - Weekly follow-up on daily gain and growth in the pens and different age groups.

-All management and routines should be planned and executed with focus on predictability and uniformity throughout the entire growth period, and handling of breeding animals in this period are key elements in their future behaviour and lifetime productivity in the breeding system.
+All management and routines should be planned and executed with a focus on predictability and uniformity throughout the entire growth period, and handling of breeding animals in this period are key elements in their future behaviour and lifetime productivity in the breeding system.

 Socialising Breeding Animals

-By introducing some simple measurements into the daily routines, and interactions with the breeding animals, it will result in more social breeding animal.
+By introducing some simple measurements into the daily routines, and interactions with the breeding animals will result in a more social breeding animal.
 Pigs respond in general, by either exhibiting fear, aggression, or trust according to how they are handled.
 Studies show that the time spent with the animals has a significant impact on how easily they are handled in the herds.
 In addition, it also affects daily gain, feed conversion and reproduction efficiency in a positive manner.
-Make sure to keep these simple notes in mind during handling of the breeding animals:
+Make sure to keep these simple notes in mind during the handling of the breeding animals: